Sanktrex99/Phishing-Website-Detection-Using-ML/README.md

 ## Implementation

-A neural network is a notable “supervised learning” strategy.
+A neural network is a notable ** supervised learning ** strategy.
 They have solid indeterminate mapping abilities and can hypothetically fit unpredictable functions.
 The customary neural network model can be summed up into 3 layers:
-● input layer
+  - input layer
-● activation method
+  - activation method
-● output layer
+  - output layer
 The ongoing gradient drop computation modifies the settings of every level of the neural unit until the inaccuracy is restricted in the backpropagation process.
 The usage of a neural network can overcome the over-fitting issue for multi-feature characterization concerns in phishing site identification.
 The neural network system has high accuracy in detecting phishing assaults due to its dynamic learning and speculation abilities.
 The whole detection process is isolated into two sections:
-● the training part
+  - the training part
-● and the testing part
+  - and the testing part
 The feature extraction and feature selection algorithms build an effective feature set from the database during the training phase.
 The neural network is then used to learn the best features.
 We can acquire an effective neural network classifier for detecting phishing sites by varying the number of neural network layers and not showing the number of units and the learning rate during the training cycle.

 During the testing phase, the extraction of features and selection algorithms eliminate the URLs' corresponding ideal feature set.
 Then, to achieve the phishing site detection results, these features are fed into the classifier.